-In this study, an increasing of 1°C in the mean temperature causes an increase of 30% in the number of the dengue incidences.
-Wu et al. (2009) shows that with every 1°C increase in the monthly average temperature in Taiwan, the total population at risk for dengue fever by 95%.
-The reason for this difference is that the mean temperature in Chiang Mai is near the optimal temperature (28.7°C) for several months.
-However, a very high temperature will cause a high mortality rate and will expand the extrinsic incubation period which results to mosquito to die before transmitting the virus to the humans.
+The impact of changing mean temperature also investigated as shown in Fig. 5.
+An increasing of 1 °C in the mean temperature causes an increasing of 42.5% in the number of the dengue incidences.
+Figure 5 illustrated that the number of dengue incidences in the hot years may be as high as 4 times to cold years.
+Wu, Lay & Guo (2009) shows that with every 1 °C increase in the monthly average temperature in Taiwan, the total population at risk for dengue fever by 95%.
+The reason for this difference is that the mean temperature in Chiang Mai is close to the optimal temperature (28.9 °C) for several months.
+However, a very high temperature cause a high mortality rate and expand the extrinsic incubation period which results to mosquito to die before transmitting the virus to the humans.